 There is a better way.
 I know this because I lived it first hand.

-And my goal is to ensure my nursing friends and colleagues are empowered to take care of themselves and follow the advice they so readily give patients.
-It’s time to put the healthy back in healthcare.
+And my goal is to ensure my nursing friends and colleagues are empowered to take care of themselves and follow the advice they so readily give their patients.
+It’s time to put the health back in healthcare.

 A Place for Change:

-That’s why I created Wellness in Healthcare and the Ending Exhaustion Master Class.
-It’s a supportive community of nurses eager to share tips, strategy, anecdotes, and even setbacks without fear of criticism.
+This all led me to create Wellness in Healthcare.
+It’s a supportive community for nurses and other healthcare professionals.
+Anyone who needs or wants to share tips, strategies, anecdotes, and even setbacks without fear of criticism.
 The goal is accountability to find and maintain health and wellness.
-It time to tuRN Up Your Health!
+Together, the goal is to tuRN Up Your Health

-Thankfully, I‘m in a much better place today because I found a way of living and thriving that works.
-And I’m sharing it with you, so you can take back your health, your life, and energy!
+Thankfully, I am in a much better place today.
+I found a way of living and thriving that works.
+I no longer need medication, I don’t dread my shifts, and I have reignited my passion for nursing and found my purpose in life.
+I’m sharing my lessons, anecdotes, and advice with you, so you can take back your health, life, and energy!

 My journey is far from over.
-It’s something that takes effort every day.
+It’s something that takes effort every day, but I know that I am in control.
 Most days I take solid steps forward, but some days I slide backward.
-It’s part of the dance of life and I can’t wait to show you a better way to enjoy it!
+It’s all part of the dance of life and I can’t wait for you to join us in the community.
+We truly are stronger and better together.